yiweichay/final-project-tues-merrill-yi-wei/README.md

 ```

-## What could be improved
+## Possible Improvements

-While we strived to achieve and refine the main objectives of the project which largely include the colour identification and memory playback functionalities, this resulted in less attention being paid to certain aspects of the project.
+While we strived to achieve and refine the main objectives of the project which largely included the colour identification and memory playback functionalities, this resulted in less attention being paid to certain aspects of the project.
 If time permits, we would have strived to further improve:

 * The calibration and preciseness of the motor actions for the associated colours (However, in a mine the surface will unlikely be consistent)
 * The ability to self-correct any deviation from a straight line path when moving forward